-This is one of those concepts that is fun to say, and fun to attempt to do, but really hard to do (or at least predict what will generate buzz and what won’t).
-There are a whole slew of minute reasons why things generate buzz when others don’t, the best strategy here is to just try one thing after another until one sticks.
+This is one of those concepts that are fun to say, and fun to attempt to do, but hard to do (or at least predict what will generate buzz and what won’t).
+There is a whole slew of minute reasons why things generate buzz when others don’t, the best strategy here is to just try one thing after another until one stick.

 Of course, doing something that the press wants to cover (getting funded, partnering with a major player, etc.) is one way to generate buzz.
 This falls under public relations strategy (covered in-depth in a previous post).

 Rising in Search Engine Rankings

 Search engine optimization used to be much easier to engineer.
 By using the right code, strategically placed keywords, and building links throughout the web using sketchy methods, you could get to the top of Google’s search results pages.